RandomGuy70hz/discord-insult-bot/README.md

+#### I DID NOT CREATE THIS.
+I ONLY EDITED TO MY LIKING.
+SUPPORT ORIGINAL CREATER https://github.com/tdnicola

 # Discord bot that insults/praises + more to your friends.

 ## Throw a random insult/praise or just spice it up with a random/searched gif.